 35. Platt Malti (Maltese Platter)

 Just as its name, you can expect everything to go on the same plate or platter.
-On each Platt Malti, you will have bunches of food options so that you can try a pinch of each Maltese delicacy.
+On each Platt Malti, you will have bunches of food options to try a pinch of each Maltese delicacy.

-The above illustration is an example of the seafood platter, yet, several others that can be named are Ġbejna, Kapunata, Bigilla, sundried tomatoes, or some Zalzett Tal-Malti.
-Although there are many other choices for you, these are the most recommended ones.
+The above illustration is an example of the seafood platter, yet, several others can be Ġbejna, Kapunata, Bigilla, sundried tomatoes, or some Zalzett Tal-Malti.
+Although you have many other choices, these are the most recommended ones.

 Two notes for you when enjoying this delicacy are sharing it with your loved ones and serving it with a glass of good wine.
 Nothing can go wrong when pairing Mediterranean food with some wine.